noel-friedrich/lichess4j/README.md

 **Contributing to lichess4j**

-You are cordially invited to contribute this Projekt.
+You are cordially invited to contribute to this project.

 **Getting Help**

-If you need help or have questions you can contact me on Discord(KlSchlitzohr#1166).
+If you need help or have questions you can contact me on Discord (KlSchlitzohr#1166).